AdobeDocs/campaign-web.en/help/v8/reporting/direct-mail.md

 ![Detailed view of the initial target population graph with hover functionality.](assets/direct-mail-delivery-targeted-population_2.png){zoomable="yes"}

-+++Learn more on Direct mail delivery report metrics.
++++Learn more about Direct mail delivery report metrics.

 * **[!UICONTROL Initial audience]**: Total number of targeted recipients.
 * **[!UICONTROL To deliver]**: Total number of messages to be delivered after delivery preparation.